The Good Earth (film): Production

 When MGM inquired into the possibility of making the film in China, the Chinese government was divided on how to respond.
 Initial hostility derived from resentment of the novel, which critics charged focused only on the perceived backwardness of the country, while some government officials hoped to have control which would be gone if the film work was done outside China.
 Generalissimo Chiang Kai-shek himself intervened, perhaps at the behest of his wife, Mme.
 Chiang, whose American education made her an advocate for cooperation.
-Permission was granted on condition that the view of China be favorable, that the Chinese government would supervise and have of shots done in China, and the unenforced stipulation that the entire cast be Chinese.
+Permission was granted on condition that the view of China be favorable, that the Chinese government would supervise and have control of shots done in China, and the unenforced stipulation that the entire cast be Chinese.
 The government in Nanjing did not foresee the sympathy the film would create and when MGM decided to shoot on location in China officials took extraordinary steps to control the production, forcing the studio to hire a Nationalist general to advise them on authentic settings and costumes (most of this footage was mysteriously lost when it was shipped home and had to be re-shot in California).
 There were reports that MGM distributed a different version of the film in China.

 The film's 1936 production lasted from February 28 to July 23.
 Thalberg died on September 14, four-and-a-half months before its Los Angeles premiere on January 29, 1937.
 The film credits stated that this was his "last great achievement".
 Original prints of the film were presented in sepiatone.